Knowledge base

 2. Click the button to set as default.

-3. Click on the trash can to remove and no longer propose the selected method:
+3. Click on the trash can to remove and no longer offer the selected method:

 To completely remove 2FA, refer to this other guide.